ILLNESS and WITNESS

 Now, drop into that scene the kind of Christianity that we see in Acts or in Paul's letters, or in some of the pagan Roman accounts of the Christians of their day, or slightly later on in the hospitals of Bishop Rabbula of Edessa (Syria) (420s AD).
 Watch on, as Christians :

 These Christians' faith made them care enough to be responsible citizens in a putrid environment.
+Spiritual healing was not a separate thing from physical healing; all was God's reality.
 Their caring didn't make them immune from plague and disease (though their exposure to the germs of others may have made them more resistant, long-term).
 They didn't pretend that it was so.
 They just didn't let it defeat them.
 No one else could say that.

 The Gathered Believers as a Hospital

 What does this mean?
 The ancients who lived in the cities knew that their world was horrible, and even more so when they saw these Christians give them little glimpses of something much better.
 Thus, the supportive caring of the Christians became something people wanted to have.
 It could mean extra years onto their life, less disfigurement, more energy, and just feeling better all around.
 Starting from the time of Jesus' own ministry, it was the way of Christ's followers to go out to aid to those who needed it.
 (For instance, at the temple, in the streets, in nearby towns, and even traveling far away.)
 Most importantly, the caring was a consistent match to their message: a message of hope, of a strange sort of victory that even the sword could not achieve.

 Health was not the only thing Christianity had going for it.
 Not even close.
 But remember that Christianity first took hold in cities.
 The church, like its founder, was known for healing.
 It was a big part of the reason Christianity grew.
 Perhaps the same thing can be true today - but is it?